robotsthatdream/cafer/README.md

 ---------------------

-There are two ROS packages cafer_server and cafer_client. cafer_server define the services of cafer and cafer_client is a library which provide implemention of ROS client to help to use the cafer's services.
+There are two ROS packages cafer_server and cafer_client. cafer_server define the services of CAFER and cafer_client is a library which provide implementations of ROS clients to help the use the cafer's services.
-For future contribution please follow this structure.
+For future contributions please follow this structure.

 SFERES Usage
 ------------